KardanovIR/waves-book/sections/6-Ride/6-4-tooling.md

 npm install -g @ waves / surfboard
 ```

 After that, you will have access to the `surfboard` utility right in the console.
-The `surfboard init` command will initialize a new project, which will contain a configuration file and directories for tests (`. / Test`) and scripts for Ride (`. / Ride`).
+The `surfboard init` command will initialize a new project, which will contain a configuration file and directories for tests (`./test`) and scripts for Ride (`./ride`).
 The configuration file allows you to configure settings for working with different types of networks, account parameters, etc.

 ![Surfboard](../../assets/6-4-4-surfboard.png "Surfboard")

-In the `. / Test` directory, you can create any files with the` .js` extension and write integration tests in them using the `Mocha` test framework.
-In addition to the `Mocha` itself, functions from` waves-transactions` and several additional functions and variables are available in the test file:
+In the `./test` directory, you can create any files with the `.js` extension and write integration tests in them using the `Mocha` test framework.
+In addition to the `Mocha` itself, functions from `waves-transactions` and several additional functions and variables are available in the test file:

 - `setupAccounts ({[key: string]: number})` - allows you to create new accounts at the beginning of the script and transfer tokens to them from the master seed
 - `compile (file: File): String` - allows you to compile the contents of the file
 - `file (path: String): File` - allows you to get the contents of a file
-- `accounts` - an object that stores the seeds of accounts created by the` setupAccounts` function
+- `accounts` - an object that stores the seeds of accounts created by the `setupAccounts` function

 Descriptions of these and other functions are available [in the documentation](https://wavesplatform.github.io/js-test-env/globals.html).
 You can find test examples in the online IDE or in the [ride-examples](https://github.com/wavesplatform/ride-examples) repository.

-Running tests in the directory can be done using the command `surfboard test`, but if you want to run a specific file, and not all files in the directory`. / Test`, then you can execute `surfboard test my-scenario.js`.
+Running tests in the directory can be done using the command `surfboard test`, but if you want to run a specific file, and not all files in the directory `./test`, then you can execute `surfboard test my-scenario.js`.

 ## Debugging Ride Scripts